 Main eGovernment infrastructure components

-The Central Public Administration Portal (CPAP), under the administration of the Ministry of Finance and operated by the National Agency for Networking and Electronic Services (NASES), provides a central and unified access to information resources and services of public administration.
+The Central Public Administration Portal (CPAP), under the administration of the Slovak Government Office and operated by the National Agency for Networking and Electronic Services (NASES), provides a central and unified access to information resources and services of public administration.
 Among the most important tasks of the portal include directing the interested party to use a particular eGovernment service of relevant information sources.

 The Information Society Division, operating under the Ministry of Finance as the key government body responsible for the information society, launched the 'informatizacia.sk' portal in 2007 with the aim to provide comprehensive information on the strategies, legislation, standardisation and other activities concerned with the information society.